lftcm2023/lftcm2023/README.md

 2. Make sure you have [git](https://git-scm.com/) installed.

 3. Follow these [instructions](https://leanprover-community.github.io/install/project.html#working-on-an-existing-project)
-   to fetch the `mathematics_in_lean` repository and open it up in VS Code.
+   to fetch the `lftcm2023` repository and open it up in VS Code.

 4. Each section in the textbook has an associated Lean file with examples and exercises.
    You can find them in the folder `LftCM`, organized by chapter.